Updated on 2025-11-19 GMT+08:00

 kubectl -n kube-system get pod | grep proxy-agent

-If the deployment is successful, the expected output is as follows:
+If the deployment is successful, the expected output is:

 proxy-agent-5f7d568f6-6fc4k 1/1 Running 0 9s

-6. Check the running status of the cluster agent:
+6. Check the status of the cluster agent.

 kubectl -n kube-system logs <Agent Pod Name> | grep "Start serving"

-If the is running properly, the expected log output is as follows:
+If the cluster agent is running normally, the expected log output is:

 Start serving